-Special note about recent changes for some previous EAD-holders:
+Special note about recent changes:

 Before April 2022, spouses of certain visa holders were required to file EAD applications to work in the U.S. Now L-2 and E dependent visa holders can work in the U.S. as soon as they are admitted with valid L-2 or E status.

 If you are not a U.S. citizen or lawful permanent resident (green card holder), the U.S. Department of Homeland Security (DHS) requires that you obtain work authorization to be employed in the U.S. When you begin work at a new employer, your employer will ask you to provide documentation to establish your identity and legal immigration status.